 Baked Everything Seasoned Tofu for Moroccan Sauce

-Blistered Long Beans
+How to Cook Blistered Long Beans

 Toasting the spices is an important step to elevate the Moroccan Spiced Sauce.
 It only takes a few minutes and really helps develop the flavors by allowing the essential oils in the spices to be released.
 Furthermore, you should do this when working with curry spices as well.

 The Moroccan Spiced Sauce is a versatile accompaniment to an array of dishes.
-You could pair it with Tempeh, Baked Potato, Butternut Squash just to name a few.
+You could pair it with Tempeh, Baked Potato, and Butternut Squash just to name a few.

 Moroccan Spiced Sauce with Baked Everything Seasoned Tofu